 UWIS dive: Group dive under the ice cover

-UWIS invited local divers to test the system's group dive features.
-Place Taivassalo, Finland.
+UWIS invites local divers to test group dive features.
+Location Taivassalo, Finland.

 UWIS group dive